-To address both market and policy risks, power plant operators now have a strong, non-CDM-related incentive to install supercritical technology.
-Given these trends, and the large number of supercritical units already in operation or in planning, it is clear that supercritical technology is the coal technology of choice in India.
-WEMPL seeks to register a project in the CDM for using a technology that is already heavily promoted by Government of India policies, widely in use, and cost effective.
+To address both market and policy risks, power plant operators now have a strong, non-CDM-related incentive to install supercritical technology, which is wholly unrelated to CDM status.
+Given these trends, and the large set of supercritical units already in operation or in planning, it is clear that supercritical technology is the coal technology of choice in India.
+DB Power seeks to register a project in the CDM for using a technology that is already heavily promoted by Government of India policies, widely in use, and cost effective.
 The project is therefore clearly non-additional.